 - Read more from SAP: The Power of Live Data Infographic

 Part of the problem facing businesses, Marin says, is the volatility of data and companies not having a strategic view of where the information sits in the business.
 “I’ve heard this so many times, yet no quantity or variability of data is of any value if not analysed on time and on purpose.

 “Accumulating information without having an understanding of why or how to use it is meaningless and costly.
 Not to mention that a very small percentage of such data is ever used.
 What’s more, as much as 60 per cent of that data loses its value within milliseconds.”

 “What sets the most successful companies apart is their ability to steer and accelerate innovation by closely collaborating and co-innovating with a mix of technology, industry and business partners, thus continuously learning and adapting as the world around them changes.”

 About The Author

-Paul Wallbank is the news editor at Mumbrella.
+Paul Wallbank is a Sydney based business writer.
 SAP is a is a corporate member of the Which-50 Digital Intelligence Unit.
 Our members provide their insights and expertise for the benefit of the Which-50 community.
 Membership fees apply.